 Mothers Leading the Way

 At She Should Run, we are committed to expanding the talent pool of women running for office.
 We believe that women of all political leanings, ethnicities, and backgrounds should have an equal opportunity to lead in elected office and that our democracy will benefit from the varied perspectives and experiences that women bring to leadership.
 Mothers play an important role in our society and in politics.
-This Mother’s Day we asked 3 mothers in our Incubator to share their experiences as mothers.
+This Mother’s Day, we asked 3 mothers in the She Should Run community to share their experiences as mothers.
 Whether you’re a mother or a daughter, we hope you’re just as inspired as we are by these amazing mothers!

 How did your mother or grandmother shape you to become the leader you are today?